harness-community/drone-gcs-artifacts-download/README.md

 # drone-gcs-artifacts-download
 This plugin is designed to download objects/artifacts from a GCS bucket.
-The primary goal of this plugin is to use GCP CLI to authenticate into an GCP account and download objects from a storage bucket.
+The primary goal of this plugin is to use GCP CLI to authenticate into a GCP account and download objects from a storage bucket.

 ## Build and Run using terminal